functional-sc/ulisp-managed-state-event-loop/README.md

 for your functions to live in a silo or become large and unweildly.
 Now they can share state in the same easy format.

-In the next example, we show addition functions sharing their state by notaing a name in the 4th and last optional list item:
+In the next example, we show addition functions sharing their state by notating a name in the 4th and last optional list item:

 ```lisp